Derivative-informed neural operator acceleration of geometric MCMC for infinite-dimensional Bayesian inverse problems: Numerical example: Coefficient inversion for a nonlinear diffusion--reaction PDE

-For this part of the numerical results, we focus on the quality of the operator surrogate proposal by switching off the delayed acceptance and using the model-predicted data misfit to compute acceptance probability during MCMC; see \cref{eq:surrogate_mmala}.
+For this part of the numerical results, we focus on the quality of the operator surrogate proposal by switching off the DA procedure and using the model-predicted data misfit to compute acceptance probability during MCMC runs.
 In \cref{fig:dino-mMALA}, we visualize the diagnostics of Markov chains generated by NO-mMALA, DINO-mMALA, r-mMALA, and baseline methods.

-The diagnostics show that DINO-mMALA at $n_t = 2 {,}000$ and beyond outperforms LA-pCN regarding the effective sample size and mixing speed of MCMC chains.
-At $n_t=16 {,}000$, the ESS\% of DINO-mMALA is close to the baseline mMALA.
+The diagnostics show that DINO-mMALA at $n_t = 2000$ surpasses LA-pCN regarding the effective sample size and mixing speed of MCMC chains.
+By $n_t=16000$, the ESS\% of DINO-mMALA is close to the baseline mMALA.
 Measured by the median ESS\%, DINO-mMALA retains $91\%$ of mMALA's effective sample size despite the presence of errors specified in \cref{prop:dis_error}.
-Estimated by the median ESS\% of r-mMALA, the basis truncation and sampling error accounts for $13\%$ of this drop in ESS\%.
-After including the extra computational cost of mMALA at each MCMC sample, we observe that DINO-mMALA at $n_t = 16 {,}000$ generates effective samples more than twice as fast as mMALA.
+Estimated by the median ESS\% of r-mMALA, the basis truncation and sampling error accounts for $13\%$ of this reduction in ESS\%.
+Accounting for the extra computational cost of mMALA at each MCMC sample, DINO-mMALA at $n_t = 16000$ generates effective samples more than twice as fast as mMALA.
 See the speedups of DINO-mMALA against other methods in \cref{tab:ndr_cost_per_es}.
-These results suggest that DINO-predicted posterior local geometry is sufficiently accurate for improving the quality--cost trade-off of geometric MCMC.
+These results suggest that DINO-predicted posterior local geometry is sufficiently accurate for enhancing the trade--off between chain quality and computational cost in geometric MCMC.

-The diagnostics of chains generated by NO-mMALA at $n_t=16 {,}000$ implies that MCMC driven by $L^2_{\mu}$-trained NOs lead to low posterior sampling efficiency.
-While the median ESS\% of NO-mMALA at $n_t=16 {,}000$ is 1.4 times that of pCN, it is merely $11\%$ of the median ESS\% of DINO-mMALA at $n_t=16 {,}000$.
-Recall that $L^2_{\mu}$-trained NO at $n_t=16 {,}000$ has an estimated $98.1\%$ and $79.3\%$ generalization accuracy in observable and reduced Jacobian prediction; see \cref{fig:ndr_accuracy}.
-However, to outperform LA-pCN in terms of ESS\% for solving this Bayesian inverse problem, the reduced Jaocbian prediction accuracy needs to be around $90\%$ (i.e., $n_t\approx 1000$ for $H^1_{\mu}$-trained DINO), which would require $L^2_{\mu}$-trained NO at least $n_t = 116 {,}000$ to achieve; see comments in \cref{subsec:ndr_surrogate}.
+The diagnostics of chains generated by NO-mMALA at $n_t=16000$ implies that MCMC driven by $L^2_{\mu}$-trained NOs lead to low posterior sampling efficiency.
+While the median ESS\% of NO-mMALA is 1.4 times that of pCN, it is only $11\%$ of the median ESS\% of DINO-mMALA at $n_t=16000$.
+Recall that $L^2_{\mu}$-trained NO at $n_t=16000$ has an estimated $98.1\%$ and $79.3\%$ generalization accuracy in observable and reduced Jacobian prediction; see \cref{fig:ndr_accuracy}.
+However, to surpass LA-pCN in terms of median ESS\%, the reduced Jaocbian prediction accuracy needs to be around $90\%$ (i.e., $n_t\approx 1000$ for $H^1_{\mu}$-trained DINO), which would require $L^2_{\mu}$-trained NO at least $n_t = 116000$ to achieve; see comments in \cref{subsec:ndr_surrogate}.